Bran Stark: Season 4

-During their travels beyond the Wall, Bran and his group stumble across Craster's Keep, where they are captured and held by Night's Watch mutineers, led by Karl Tanner.
-Night's Watchmen led by Jon eventually converge on Craster's Keep, but Locke, an agent of Roose Bolton, pretending to be a new Watch recruit, finds Bran first and takes him hostage.
+During their travels beyond the Wall, Bran and his group stumble across Craster's Keep, where they are captured and held by Night's Watch mutineers led by Karl Tanner.
+Night's Watchmen led by Jon eventually converge on Craster's Keep, but Locke, an agent of Roose Bolton pretending to be a new Watch recruit, finds Bran first and takes him hostage.
 Bran wargs into Hodor and snaps Locke's neck.
-The group then continues on without telling Jon, who Jojen claims would stop them.
+The group then continues without telling Jon, who Jojen claims would stop them.
 Bran eventually reaches the Heart Tree but is set upon by wights outside the entrance.
-Jojen is killed in the attack, but the Children of the Forest lead Bran and his company safely into a magic cave, to meet the Three-Eyed Raven.
-The Three-Eyed Raven declares that Bran will not walk again but will fly, instead.
+Jojen is killed in the attack, but the Children of the Forest lead Bran and his company safely into a magical cave to meet the Three-Eyed Raven.
+The Three-Eyed Raven declares that Bran will not walk again but will fly instead.